 Can anyone help me find where my ancestor Robert Hodgson was born?
-He is listed in the 1841 census in Carlisle in England as being born in Sidney and a British Citizen.
+He is listed in the 1841 census in Carlisle in England as a British Citizen born in Sidney.
 There seems to be no record of him before his marriage in 1833 to Jane Cape in Gretna Green.
 He was a stonemason.

 Diane Alberico (née Hodgson) email@example.com

 I am looking for missing links in my family tree.
 My father passed away in 1975 in New South Wales, Australia.
 He was born 1925 in Leeds, England.
 His father’s name is Charles Arthur Hodgson, from Leeds, who married Eva Adelaide Surtees from Lanchester.
 My Father had also been married prior to my mother, to Shirley Ann Brown, from Leichhardt, NSW Australia.

 I am looking for present families of my line.
 Barnard Hodgson and Sarah Gedling had a son John who married Elizabeth Varty.
 Their children were Alfred William, John Edward, Edith, Frederick and my grandfather Joseph (born 1875, married Jane Winskill).
 My mother Florence 1901 was born at Nord Vue Lodge Armathwaite, Cumbria.
 I would also like to know any of the history of Nord Vue Farm which Elizabeth ran after John died.